rbradshaw9/income-stacking-fb-reg/README.md

 - **GitHub Pages**: Push to gh-pages branch
 - **AWS S3**: Upload files directly
 - **Any web server**: Copy all files to web root

+**⚠️ Security Note**: API credentials have fallback values for development but should be set as environment variables for production to prevent exposure.

 ### Code Quality